mzivic7/endcord/commands.md

 - `generate_invite *duration *limit`
     Generate invite to current server with custom expiration `duration` and uses `limit`.
 Set to 0 for infinite.
 Invite URL will be copied to clipboard.
     `duration` can be: `4w3d5h30m10s` where `w`is weeks, `d` is days..., can be used partially and mixed: `5h1w`.
 Default is 7 days and infinite uses.
+- `rename_folder [name]`
+    Locally rename currently selected folder in tree.
+Custom names are kept in state.json in config dir.
 - `redraw`
     Redraw UI if it ever gets messed up.
 - `show_log`